 What is dextromethorphan?

 Dextromethorphan is an antitussive (cough suppressant) available in over-the-counter (OTC) medicines that control coughs due to minor throat and bronchial irritation, as may occur with the common cold or inhaled irritants.
-It may be written as dextromethorphan or dextromethorphan hydrobromide, but it is the same active ingredient.
-Dextromethorphan can be the only active ingredient in a cough suppressant medicine, or it can be found in medicines that treat the multiple symptoms of cough and cold.
-Dextromethorphan is also available in cough suppressant lozenges, which are considered to be topical products because they are dissolved slowly in the mouth, not swallowed whole.
+Dextromethorphan can be the only active ingredient in a cough suppressant medicine or can be found in medicines that treat the multiple symptoms of cough and cold, and cough suppressant lozenges.

 - You are pregnant or breastfeeding.

 - You are currently taking a prescription monoamine oxidase inhibitor (MAOI) (usually contained in drugs for depression, psychiatric or emotional conditions, or Parkinson’s disease) or if you stopped taking an MAOI less than two weeks ago.